OliLay/traceroute-rust/README.md

 Simple traceroute application using Rust and `pnet` for Raw socket access.

-Currently uses ICMP for traceroutes.
+Currently supports ICMP as well as UDP for traceroutes.

 ## Build
 Build with